top of page

 Bridge Rocks As Peacock Knocks Out Flagging Wolves

 March 1994.
-Thirty-one years ago but a lifetime ago in Chelsea terms.
+Thirty-two years ago but a lifetime ago in Chelsea terms.
 The Shed was still open, the ground undeveloped, though the North Stand was being rebuilt, hence a reduced capacity.
 There were relatively few season ticket holders and most supporters paid at the turnstile.
 The club had not won a major trophy for 23 years.
 Expectations of success were low.
 Glenn Hoddle was player-manager, appointed the previous summer.
 It had been a strange season.
 An unbeaten run of seven

 tjrolls